libin/rubymotion-learn/debugging.md

 no results on google yet, need to find a forum to post it possibly related to simulator, as similar error also found on Titanium

+just discovered all apps that are crashing have additional dependency added in the rakefile

+need to investigate further